 Jack was one of a few researchers to present for a fundraising effort in support of the Sibinacocha Watershed Project.
 The Sibinacocha is an unique high elevation ecosystem that is currently threatened by a number of factors including climate change, development, and tourism.
 The Watershed Project is a non-profit conservation organization that is working to protect the ecosystem.
 This is where our Peru site is located.
 If you are interested in donating please follow the link.

 Pacifica taught a class at The Gizmo Dojo in Broomfield, CO.
-Using only a cell phone, lens from a laser pointer, and a hair pin, each member of the class was able to see the microscopic world all around them!
+Using only a cell phone, lens from a laser pointer, and some puddy, each member of the class was able to see the microscopic world all around them!

 Hosted by the CU Women in Science and Engineering (WISE) organization, the event included a workshop focusing on science communication, and several talks from researchers, one of which was Pacifica.
 Selected from many applicants Pacifica was invited to present our research from Antarctica in a TED talk style presentation.